barryclark/jekyll-now/_posts/2019-3-7-NetGame.md

 The game logic is implemented as completly separated piece of code, it can be ported to any C# platform and thus one could create e.g. daily puzzle for all players as challenge.

-The generation algorithm creates tile for a tile a spanning tree by placing servers and then randomly selecting a new place for a branch to grow on.
+The generation algorithm creates tile for tile a spanning tree by placing servers and then randomly selecting a new place for a branch to grow on.
 It is guaranteed to never have tiles that are without any connection or with connections to all side (as they could not be rotated)

 ### Unity integration